MehrnooshTahani/MappingBLOS_MolecularClouds/README.md

  - Undergraduate co-op Student (National Research Council Canada)
    - Dominion Radio Astrophysical Observatory
    - University of Victoria

+The code was updated in 2022 by **John Ming Ngo**
+ - Undergraduate co-op Student (National Research Council Canada)
+   - Dominion Radio Astrophysical Observatory
+   - University of Calgary

 The code uses outputs of a chemical evolution code.
 Any chemical evolution code that provides abundances vs extinction (or column density) can be used.
 In this version we used outputs of a chemical evolution code developed by **René Plume**, at the University of Clagary.